ostin-r/automate-boring-stuff-solutions/README.md

             for chunk in res.iter_content(100000):
                 file.write(chunk)

-       I don't know if I made the code more efficient, however, I'm just happy I was able to understand the use of the 'with' statement and apply it to this code.
+       I'm happy I was able to understand the use of the 'with' statement and apply it to this code.
+That being said, I don't think my block of code is better or more efficient (unless an exception is raised, which is unlikely in this part of the code), it's just a different way to do the same thing that I wanted to try.